There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 If you live in the UK, you probably need to get the original brand (Regaine) which is the same stuff, but just much more expensive.

-Liquid Minoxidil vs. Foam Minoxidil for Beard
+Liquid vs Foam Minoxidil for Beard Use

 Liquid Minoxidil is cheaper and it’s also easier to measure in the dropper.
 Whether it’s really more effective is up for debate.

-Where to Buy Minoxidil for Beard Use
+Where to Buy Minoxidil for Beard Growth

 Minoxidil is the Dermatologist most recommended over-the-counter hair loss drug.
 It’s massively popular because of that, which means that there’s no shortage of it.